MUSI 8303: Doctoral Seminar in Music Theory

 Course Description: Through study of musical works and readings, the course explores how analytical perspectives may enrich and inform approaches to the performance of music.
 We will ask ourselves what uses music theory has for the performer, performer-teacher, and composer.
 Class meetings will take the form of a seminar (without formal lectures).
 Preparation and readiness to contribute in each class discussion is the student’s responsibility.

-Required readings are available through UH e-Reserve.
+Required readings are available through Blackboard.

 Grading and Policies